Singapore Traction Company: 1940s and 1950s

 Only 20 trolleybuses were found fit for service when Singapore returned to British rule, and operations were limited until new buses could be delivered.
 The restoration of full service was also delayed by a 15-week strike in 1947 over wages.
 Concerns about overcrowding on STC buses were also raised frequently in the media and by the Municipal Commission, and fines for breaches of regulation were increased in 1950.
 The company introduced buses for schoolchildren in April 1950, in response to a request made six months earlier.

 In September 1955, the STC refused to accept demands for 60- to 70-percent wage increases and over 2,800 employees went on strike.
 Although some of the workers attempted to run a free bus service, they were prevented from doing so.
 The STC chairman flew to Singapore for negotiations at the Labour Ministry, but no progress was made.
 Negotiations resumed in December 1955, reaching an impasse after a few days.

 The government convened a court of inquiry for the dispute, which recommended a wage increase.
 Management rejected the recommendations, saying that the company would incur a loss.
 After Chief Minister David Marshall warned that the STC might have its franchise cancelled, the company backed down and bus service resumed on the afternoon of 16 February 1956.

 Demise

 The STC discontinued trolleybus operations in December 1962.
 In January 1964, the company transferred its headquarters from London to Singapore; the Singapore company was formed by a new board, and the London company was voluntarily liquidated.
 Most of the company's shareholders were in Malaysia, and greater opportunity for expansion was possible in Singapore.

-By 1966, as a result of competition from pirate taxis (which resulted in the loss of about six million passengers in 1965), the STC was operating at a loss of $1 million per year.
+By 1966, as a result of competition from illegal taxi operations (which resulted in the loss of about six million passengers in 1965), the STC was operating at a loss of $1 million per year.
 The company was unable to meet its payroll or acquire new buses, and its directors considered voluntary liquidation.
 The government's seizure of 1,000 pirate taxis and the resulting reduction of operating losses in 1967 averted the STC's financial collapse.
 However, the company continued to incur losses for the rest of the 1960s.